johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Just click on the one you want and the URL will be copied to the clipboard.

 #### Check That You Can Connect to the Tangle
-* Using your favorite text editor, open the following script in the **Console-Wallet** directory.
+* Using your favorite text editor, open the script called `20-check-node-health.js` in the **Console-Wallet** directory.
-* Open the file called `20-check-node-health.js`
 * The contents of the file will be as follows:
 ```
 ///////////////////////////////